Refrigeration CRN exemptions

 Quebec: Regulation respecting pressure vessels Chapter A-20.01, ss.
 27 and 28 paragraph 2 illustrates exemptions however we could find no specific exemptions for pneumatic fittings or piping.

-Yukon: Boiler and Pressure Vessel Act paragraph 2 (2) “(h) any pressure piping system and machinery and equipment ancillary thereto by which refrigerants are vapourized, compressed and liquified in the refrigerating cycle and that has a capacity of 10.5 kilowatts or less;”.
+Yukon: Yukonparagraph 2 (2) “(h) any pressure piping system and machinery and equipment ancillary thereto by which refrigerants are vaporized, compressed and liquified in the refrigerating cycle and that has a capacity of 10.5 kilowatts or less;”.

 North West Territories: Boiler & Pressure Vessels Act R.S.N.W.T 1988, c.B-2 pragraph 5 (3) “(d) a refrigeration plant not exceeding 10.5 kW;”